XingyiGuo/APA-WAS/README.md

   python scripts/gcta_cojo.py
   ```

-Deatailed see R scripts for each step have been listed in the directory - "scricts/"
+R scripts for each step can be found in the folder, "scricts/"; Example data for each step can be found in the folder, "Example/".